RandomStudio/tether/utilities/tether-utils/README.md

 ## Playback

 - Run with defaults: `tether playback`
+- Only emit messages where the topics match a simple string pattern by passing `--topics.filter`
 - More options can be found using `tether playback --help`

 If you don't specify a file, an included demo file (`demo.json`) will be used instead. **You probably want to specify a path to a real file, in most cases.**